eye-division/rosa-prod-site/_projects/green-fields-beyond.md

 past: true
 description: >-
   The highlight of Lincoln 16, a series of events looking back at Lincoln in World War One.
-Presented as a live professionally-led event in July 2016 and event  involving  hundreds of local performers.
+Presented as a live professionally-led event in July 2016 involving  hundreds of local performers.
 Green Fields Beyond presents the story of the tank factories of Lincoln in World War One.

   Produced in partnership with BBC Radio Lincolnshire and supported by Arts Council England